lukaszkups/lem-ssg/README.md

 ### Dynamic

-Meant to handle dynamic content, such as blog articles.
+Meant to handle dynamic content (so it will handle multiple various content sources), such as blog articles.

 Every article will be generated in specified folder with following sub-path: `/article-slug-generated-from-its-title/index.html` so that it will be nicely accessible on your server in human readable manner.